stampit-org/stampit/README.md

 **Create objects from reusable, composable behaviors**

-Stampit is a **1.3KB** gzipped (or 2.7K minified) JavaScript module which supports three different kinds of prototypal inheritance (delegation, concatenation, and functional) to let you inherit behavior in a way that is much more powerful and flexible than any other Object Oriented Programming model.
+Stampit is a **1.4KB** gzipped (or 3K minified) JavaScript module which supports three different kinds of prototypal inheritance (delegation, concatenation, and functional) to let you inherit behavior in a way that is much more powerful and flexible than any other Object Oriented Programming model.

- Stamps are [standardised](https://github.com/stampit-org/stamp-specification) composable factory functions. **Stampit** is an [infected compose](https://medium.com/@koresar/fun-with-stamps-episode-8-tracking-and-overriding-composition-573aa85ba622) featuring friendly handy API.
+ Stamps are [standardised](https://github.com/stampit-org/stamp-specification) composable factory functions. **Stampit** is a handy implementation of the specification featuring friendly API.

-Find many more examples in [this series of mini blog posts](https://medium.com/@koresar/fun-with-stamps-episode-1-stamp-basics-e0627d81efe0).
+Find many more examples in [this series of mini blog posts](https://medium.com/@koresar/fun-with-stamps-episode-1-stamp-basics-e0627d81efe0) or on the [official website](https://stampit.js.org/api/quick-start).

 ## Example